Shendidy/CV/README.md

 ### Makers Academy Fellowship (January 2019 to March 2019)

 As London’s leading software development boot camp, Makers Academy students learn how to code in 16 intensive weeks and are set up with all the skills needed to become a developer.
-The bootcamp focusing on:
+The bootcamp focuses on:

 - Agile methodologies
 - Object-oriented design